kirillov-n-s/binary_arithmetic/README.md

-Bit and bitset arithmetic as a first program in Haskell
+Arbitrary precision list-based binary arithmetic as a first program in Haskell